ellereeeee/notes/API and Web Service Introduction/API and Web Service Introduction notes.md

 An example of this is using Google maps in your own website.
 You did not write the Google maps program.
 Google did.
 But by using the Google maps API, you can use their program in your own applications.

 These kinds of APIs are created because they are not expensive or difficult to make.
 The second is because accessing these APIs are platform independent.
-You can use Python, or browser, or another method to use an API.
+You can use Python, a browser, or another method to use an API.

 If an API has a "sandbox" mode on an applications' website, you can test an applications' API and practice using it.